HomeCalculatorsHealthBirth Control Calculator

 Enter the first day of your last period, then enter your shortest and longest cycle lengths recorded over roughly the last 6 months.
 The calculator shows your estimated fertile (unsafe) window as both calendar dates and cycle-day numbers, plus the approximate number of lower-risk days remaining in an average cycle.

-No. All calculations happen entirely in your browser.
-Your period dates and cycle lengths are never transmitted to or stored on any server, and everything is cleared when you close the page.
+Nothing is sent anywhere.
+All calculations happen entirely in your browser, and your period dates and cycle lengths are never transmitted to or stored on any server, and everything is cleared when you close the page.

 No. This tool provides an educational date estimate only.
 Anyone seeking reliable pregnancy prevention should discuss options with a healthcare provider, who can explain the full range of contraceptive methods and their real-world effectiveness for your specific situation.